USDA-ARS-GBRU/Grass_annotation_pipeline/README.md

 Run FastQC

-Trim reads using trim-galore and fastp
+Trim reads using Trim Galore and fastp

 ## Step 2: Masking the genome